MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/tenancy-models.md

 - Use a combination of single-tenant and multitenant deployments.
 For example, you might have most of your customers' data and application tiers on multitenant infrastructure, but deploy single-tenant infrastructure for customers who require higher performance or data isolation.
 - Deploy multiple instances of your solution geographically and having each tenant pinned to a specific deployment.
 This is particularly effective when you have tenants in different geographies.

-There are good reasons to consider vertical partitioning.
+**Benefits:** There are good reasons to consider vertical partitioning.
 Since you are still sharing infrastructure, you can still gain some of the cost benefits of having shared multitenant deployments.
 You can deploy cheaper, shared resources for certain customers, like those who are trialing your service, and even bill customers a higher rate to be on a single-tenant deployment, thereby recouping some of your costs.

-However, your codebase will likely need to be designed to support both multitenant and single-tenant deployments, and if you plan to allow migration between infrastructure, you need to consider how you migrate customers from a multitenant deployment to their own single-tenant deployment.
+**Risks:** Your codebase will likely need to be designed to support both multitenant and single-tenant deployments, and if you plan to allow migration between infrastructure, you need to consider how you migrate customers from a multitenant deployment to their own single-tenant deployment.

 ### Horizontally partitioned deployments

 You can also consider horizontally partitioning your deployments.
 This means you would have some shared components, while maintaining other components with single-tenant deployments.
 For example, you could build a single application tier, and then deploy individual databases for each tenant.

-A benefit of this approach is that it can help to mitigate the noisy neighbor problem, if you've identified that most of the load on your system is due to specific components that you can deploy separately for each tenant.
+**Benefits:** Horizontally partitioned deployments can help to mitigate a noisy neighbor problem, if you've identified that most of the load on your system is due to specific components that you can deploy separately for each tenant.
 For example, your databases might absorb most of your system's load because the query load is high.
 If a single tenant sends a large number of requests to your solution, the performance of their database might be negatively affected, but other tenants' databases - and shared components like the application tier - remain unaffected.

-With a horizontally partitioned deployment, you still need to consider the automated deployment and management of your components, especially the components used by a single tenant.
+**Risks:** With a horizontally partitioned deployment, you still need to consider the automated deployment and management of your components, especially the components used by a single tenant.

 ## Next steps